-The post office in the Diamond area has been moved many times since its first establishment in 1887.
+The post office in the Diamond area has been moved many times since first established in 1887.
 A.T.
-Clark established the first post office in his store April 23, 1887, approximately three miles west of the present town of Diamond.
+Clark set up the first post office in his store April 23, 1887, approximately three miles west of the present town of Diamond.
 For unknown reasons it was subsequently housed in a new structure constructed by Marion Horton and George Smyth in about 1897.
 One source indicates the post office has had over seventeen postmasters and assistant postmasters.

 At the turn of the century, Diamond was growing into a major merchandising outlet for ranchers, sheepmen, and travelers.
-It was common sight to observe camptenders making large purchases in Diamond to restock the solitary sheepherders.
-Often the herders as well as camptenders spent days and sometimes weeks at the Hotel Diamond during periodic rest periods.
+It was a common sight to observe camptenders making large purchases in Diamond to restock the solitary sheepherders.
+Often the herders, as well as camptenders, spent days and sometimes weeks, at Hotel Diamond during periodic rest periods.
 The two stores in Diamond were centers of much activity, and of course the saloon, with its special charm for people accustomed to solitary living, attracted many clients.
 At its' zenith, Diamond had a population of about fifty people.

 Around 1907, a stone building was erected by Charlie Hawkins, a local stone mason.
 The post office was moved to the new structure.
 A second story was added using the wood from the old Horton store.
 Clyde Smyth constructed another store across the street from the stone building and Diamond began to grow.
-Lumber from the Smyth's building was taken from Coon Town in Happy Valley.
+Lumber for the Smyth building was taken from Coon Town in Happy Valley.
 The post office was subsequently moved to the new Smyth store where it remained for a period.
-Later a fire demolished Smyth's business building.
+A fire later demolished Smyth's business building.